 1. Share Your Insights on Respondent

-Respondent is a marketplace that pairs high-quality research participants (like you!) with market researchers.
-Software engineers can earn as much as $150 per hour by sharing their opinions and specialized insights with top-notch companies that are working to create real products that aim to help real people.
+Respondent is a research participant recruitment marketplace that pairs high-quality research participants (like you!) with market researchers.
+Software engineers can earn as much as $200 per hour by sharing their opinions and specialized insights with top-notch companies that are working to create real products that aim to help real people.

 Respondent makes the whole process of setting up your profile and finding quality projects easy.
 After you create and verify your profile, you’ll be notified about opportunities that match your interests/experience.
 You then apply for projects that you’re interested in, and once selected, you can choose a time for an interview that fits your schedule.
 Then you get paid!